kuzzleio/kuzzle-how-to/articles/testing-documentation-snippets/article.md

 ## Conclusion

 In conclusion, it was a great experience!
 And of course, not only mine.
 All the Kuzzle team got involved in the development of our new documentation system.
-We made a lot of meetings to decide what was the beat way to implement all of this process.
+We had a lot of meetings to decide what was the best way to implement all of this process.

 At first it was just a P.O.C and, as we worked more and more on it, the system became more and more reliable!
-At the point that we are planning to support more languages.
-We are currently dealing with problems in the workflow, like how to take into account different versions of the SDKs.
-We were forced to change things along the way to answer as well as possible to our needs.
+To the point that we are planning to support more languages.
+We are currently dealing with problems in the workflow, like how to take into account the different versions of the SDKs.
+We were forced to change a lot of points throughout the development to best meet our needs.
 On top of that, we try to reduce the difficulty of writing the documentation.
 For example, Adrien developed an awesome scaffolding tools that greatly improves drafting.

 Now, our new documentation is under progress!
 And you can see the results [here](docs-v2.kuzzle.io)